The High Cost of Inaction

 Hidden Dangers: Where Your Money Really Goes

-Two of the most overlooked mistakes—improper asset titling and underestimating state taxes—can drastically alter your legacy.
+Two of the most overlooked mistakes — improper beneficiary designations and underestimating Oregon's estate tax — can drastically alter your legacy.

 Mistake #5: The Beneficiary Bypass